mohyehia/learning-notes/aws/aws-cloud-practitioner.md

           - provides powerful computing resources for use cases such as machine learning, full motion video analysis, analytics, and local computing stacks.
     - AWS Snowmobile
       - AWS Snowmobile is an exabyte-scale data transfer service used to move large amounts of data to AWS.
-      - You can transfer up to 100 petabytes of data per Snowmobile, a 45-foot long ruggedized shipping container, pulled by a semi trailer truck.
+      - You can transfer up to 100 petabytes of data per Snowmobile, a 45-foot long ruggedized shipping container, pulled by a semi-trailer truck.
 - **Innovate with AWS Services**
   - Serverless applications
   - AI